 Physical activity can give benefits to both physical and mental health and wellbeing.
 It can help reduce the risk of diabetes or dementia, and help relieve symptoms of mild to moderate mental health.
 The average life expectancy of Calderdale residents is three years below the national UK average, plus there is a difference of 10 years between the best and worst Calderdale wards (17 years if looking at healthy life expectancy).
 We want to improve the life expectancy of our residents, whilst also reducing the inequality between the wards.

 It is recommended that all adults should do 150 minutes or more of physical activity each week.
-56.5% of Calderdale adults do 150 minutes or more (Sport England: Active lives survey, 2015-16).
-However, there are 29.3% of Calderdale adults who do 30 minutes or less a week.
+63.7% of Calderdale adults do 150 minutes or more (Public Health England, based on Sport England: Active lives survey: mid November 2016 to mid November 2017).
+However, there are 23.8% of Calderdale adults who do 30 minutes or less a week.

-The Active Calderdale change programme explains what we are doing and how we are progressing.
-You can find more information in the Health and Wellbeing board report: Active Calderdale update, June 2017.
+One of Calderdale’s change programmes covers Active Calderdale and explains what we are doing and how we are progressing.
+You can find more information at:

 As part of the Active Calderdale movement, we are publishing a range of open datasets around sports and physical activity.
 These include: